vega/vega-datasets/datapackage.md

 ### path
 seattle-weather.csv
 ### description
-Daily weather records with metric units.
+Daily weather in metric units.
 Transformed using `/scripts/weather.py`.
 The categorical "weather" field is synthesized from multiple fields in the original dataset.
 This data is intended for instructional purposes.
 ### schema